 b) consider any potential fallback aspects and the related requirements

 This could also include services and features still under development in 3GPP e.g. Ambient IoT

-9. Any other new services and scenarios not covered above
+9. Any other relevant enhancements, new services and scenarios not covered above that have e.g. strong commercial or regulatory interest